-Suggested committees and relevant justification(s) must remain unchanged between registration and application.
-CIHR will consult with committee Chairs and Scientific Officers in assigning applications to specific committees.
-Only one committee will be selected.
-CIHR will make the final decision on which peer review committee will review each application based on the summary of proposed research received at registration.
+Suggested committees and relevant justification(s) must remain unchanged between Registration and Application.
+CIHR will consult with committee Chairs and Scientific Officers in assigning applications to specific committees and will make the final decision on which peer review committee will review each application based on the summary of proposed research received at Registration.
 The final committee selected will not necessarily be your first or second choice.